 In addition to financial damages, stores will also face a PR crisis.
-If you get your name on the news for losing your customer credit card info into the hands of hackers, no one will wants to shop at your website.
+If you get your name on the news for losing your customer credit card info into the hands of hackers, no one will want to shop at your website.
 E-commerce makes everything so easy, including stealing information.
-If it is a traditional store, thiefs can only steal a bag or a card from customers at the store.
-But this is online stores you are talking about.
-All customer info, including credit card details, can be stolen at the blink of an eye.
+If it is a traditional store, thieves can only steal a bag or a card from customers at the store.
+But these are the online stores you are talking about.
+All customer info, including credit card details, can be stolen in the blink of an eye.
 This is thousands of customers, not just two or three customers.

-Next, banks and payment processors will likely take your merchant account away due to breach of security.
+Next, banks and payment processors will likely take your merchant account away due to a breach of security.
 Without a merchant account, you will not be able to accept any card payment.
 Worst of all, you will also get blacklisted on the “Terminated Merchant File”, preventing you from obtaining another merchant account for several years.
-And don’t even think about asking for help from friends, families or business partners.
-After all, your buisness info has already been registered in the blacklist.
+And don’t even think about asking for help from friends, families, or business partners.
+After all, your business info has already been registered on the blacklist.

 So, to sum up, here’s what you might be faced with when failing to meet PCI Compliance:

 - Legal disputes.

 - Termination of rights to accept payment cards.